iambumblehead/resolveuid/README.md

 ==========
 **(c)[Bumblehead][0], 2015** [MIT-license](#license)

-Given the full path of a file, it constructs an id specific to the file and its npm package.
-If the same package exists in multiple locations, the same package file in each location results in the same resolveuid.
+Given the full path of a file, constructs an id specific to the file and its npm package.
+If the same package version is installed to multiple locations, a filepath found in that package will result in the same uid for all locations.

 ```javascript
 console.log(resolveuid('./src/resolveuid.js'));  // resolveuid-0.0.1/src/resolveuid.js
 console.log(resolveuid('../src/resolveuid.js')); // /home/bumblehead/src/resolveuid.js
 ```

-If an npm package.json is found, id is returned in the form _:packagename-:packageversion/rel/path/file.js_, otherwise a full file path relative to the process is returned.
+If an npm package.json is found, id is returned in the form _:packagename-:packageversion/rel/path/file.js_, otherwise a full path relative to the process is returned.

 Passing full paths to resolveuid is recommended since relative paths will associate with the running process path.